akeneo/pim-helpcenter/content/md/imports-exports/tailored-export.md

 Now, prepare the work from Akeneo PIM creating a Tailored Export profile per your retailer's or distributor's requirements and use it as often as necessary. **You no longer need to manually edit your flat files as soon as you need to share product information.**

 :::tips
-To learn more about Tailored Export and how to use this feature, please watch our [training content on Akeneo Akademy](https://akademy.akeneo.com/tailored-exports-foundations).
+To learn more about Tailored Export and how to use this feature, please watch our training content at [Akeneo Akademy](https://akademy.akeneo.com/tailored-exports-foundations).
 :::

 # Create a tailored product export profile